-KBC Securities is a Global Coordinator and a Joint Bookrunner and KBC Bank, an affiliate of KBC Securities, is a lender to certain Participations which the Issuer invests in or lends to.
-KBC Bank has also provided the Issuer with a credit facility.
+KBC Securities is a global coordinator and joint bookrunner and KBC Bank, an affiliate of KBC Securities, is a lender to certain Participations which the Issuer invests in or lends to.

 KBC Securities has entered into a liquidity contract with the Issuer which will not be suspended during the Offering nor thereafter.